nirmata/kyverno-policies/README.md

 # Kyverno Policies

-This repository contains a set of Kyverno policies curated and managed by the Nirmata team for use as policy groups within Nirmata Policy Manager, Nirmata DevSecOps Platform and Nirmata Enterprise Subscription (https://nirmata.io).
+This repository contains a set of Kyverno policies curated and managed by the Nirmata team for use as policy groups within [Nirmata Enterprise Subscription](https://nirmata.com/kyverno-enterprise/), and [Nirmata Policy Manager](https://nirmata.com/nirmata-cloud-native-policy-manager/).

+For more information, visit our website at [https://nirmata.com/](https://nirmata.com/).

+Sign-up for a free trial today at [https://try.nirmata.io/](https://try.nirmata.io/)

 ## Installing Policies